Introducing Kubectl with Oracle Cloud Native Environment

 • REDACTED

 Why the difference between DATA+OMITTED and REDACTED?
-This is because the client-certificate-data and client-key-data information is sensitive and therefore needs to be kept secret (REDACTED).
-However, because the certificate-authority-data is a public certificate it is not a secret.
+This difference is because the client-certificate-data and client-key-data information is sensitive and, therefore, needs to be kept confidential (REDACTED).
+However, it is not a secret because the certificate-authority-data is a public certificate.
 So, to differentiate between them this data is listed as DATA+OMITTED instead (see this GitHub Issue for more information).

 NOTE: The non-redacted information can be displayed using kubectl and appending either of these flags: